natGalynker/game-of-gits-1/a-sad-tail.md

 Adding this text on cdelsoin repo.

 Another text for upstream remote.

+sdofndsifnisdofniodsfniosnfiosdnfiosd